 Learners determine their own project that develop solutions to needs + opportunities by visualizing their ideas use a wide variety of drawings, 2D, 3D + coding digital technologies informed by ‘intervention by design’ creative thinking.
-To demonstrate their final project idea, learners will document their start to finish progress with annotated images & video content created through out their project including dialog from clients + end users.
+To demonstrate their final project idea, learners will document their start to finish progress with annotated images &/or video content created through out their project including dialog from clients + end users.

 Throughout their project, 'learners will develop broad technological knowledge that will equip them to participate in society as informed citizens & provide a platform for future digital technology related education and careers'NZC

 1. Determine a project that addresses a need, issue or opportunity for a client, stakeholder or end user.
 2. Develop a project brief for things to consider as part of your project design.
 3. Research existing or similar projects to yours, how do they relate to your project needs or issues?
 4. Draw your project ideas, consider multiple design solutions to visualise your ideas.
 5. Use a variety of 2D + 3D digital technologies from digital.school.nz/links to visualise your design ideas.
 6. Use the Iterative design process to improve your project with feedback from client, stakeholder or end user.
 7. Write about Design Elements, Relevant Implications & Data Integrity of your project.

 This assessment lets you experience the process of creating a project with drawings & 2D + 3D digital technology applications.

 "Digital media" is the visual content you create by using digital technology applications to develop your project.

 These are the assessment key words & definitions you need to consider for your project.